Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/select-control-binding.md

 The [control path](control-paths.md) identifies the control (or controls) that a binding is bound to, such as a button or stick on a gamepad, or a specific keyboard key.

 When selecting a control path, there are various levels of specificity you can use, such as referring to a common control across all types of gamepad (such as the left stick on a gamepad), a specific control on a specific model of gamepad (such as the `A` button on an Xbox controller), or a specific control usage across all types of device (such as the control associated with `Back` on any type of device).
-See [control path specificity](control-paths.md#specificity) for more information.
+Refer to [control path specificity](control-paths.md#specificity) for more information.

 There are three ways to specify the control path for a binding in the [Actions Editor window](./actions-editor.md).
 These are: